harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure.md

 <accordion color="green">
     <summary>Use cases</summary>

-- Azure disk loss determines the resilience of an application to unexpected disk detachment.
+- Determines the resilience of an application to unexpected disk detachment.
-- It determines how quickly the Azure instance recovers from such a failure.
+- Determines how quickly the Azure instance recovers from such failures.

 </accordion>